Top 50 Best Bible Movies Of All Time

 Average

-This grand biblical epic draws inspiration from Dorothy Clarke Wilson’s "Prince of Egypt," J.H.
-Ingraham’s "Pillar of Fire," and A. E. Southon’s "On Eagle's Wings."
+Drawing from Dorothy Clarke Wilson’s "Prince of Egypt," J.H.
+Ingraham’s "Pillar of Fire," and A. E. Southon’s "On Eagle’s Wings," this sweeping saga brings the biblical Book of Exodus to stunning life with cinematic grandeur.

 18